NGillet/MAZE_generator/README.md

 The rewards (1) and (2) are adversarial, by adjusting the value of the reward we could build **nice doable maze**.

+### Hyper-parameters
+There are other parameters that have to defined :
+- learning rate :
+- discount :
+- exploration/exploitation exponential decay :

 # Architecture
  The code is based on 2 main class :
  - One to manage the maze's grid and walls : Tree.py
  - One to manage the Q-learning : Agent.py

 ## Tree.py
+Contain 2 class :
+- `class Cell:` represent a cell of the grid, it contain its position (1D and 2D) and the list of neighbors, next and previous cells.
+Note that the next and previous list are only defined and usefull in the tree structure.
+- `class Cell_Tree:` represent the grid :
+    - it create the special cells : START, EXIT and CHEST
+    - it generate the tree recursivelly
+    - it has function to build or brake walls
+    - it has function to check if the maze is doable

+## Agent.py
+Contain one class :
+- `class Agent(tree):` it take a tree in input, and permit to manage the agent for the Q-learning and generate a maze.
+It has two main functions :
+    - `def train():` train the agent to build a **nice doable maze**
+    - `def generate():` generate the maze from the Q-value matrix (after training)